antagon/TCHunt-ng/README.md

 # TCHunt-ng

 TCHunt-ng attempts to reveal *possibly* encrypted files found on a filesystem.
 The program is successful in revealing **TrueCrypt/VeraCrypt** containers, **EncFS** encrypted files, **PGP/GPG** messages (and keys) and possibly other files.
-The code is based on ideas laid out in the project of *Stephen Judge*[0] named the *TCHunt*[1].
+The code is based on ideas laid out in the project of *Stephen Judge* named the *TCHunt*.
 The original code has aged badly, having unnecessary dependencies and unfixed bugs; a rewrite that would allow easier portability seemed like a good idea.

 TCHunt-ng is free software licensed under **GPLv3**.